c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 1. waiting for the data to arrive on the network _and_ copying the data into kernel-space buffer
 2. copying the data from kernel-space buffer into user-space buffer

-The main difference between the first four models is the first phase, as the second phase in the first four models is the same: the process is blocked in a system call while the data is copied from the kernel buffer to the user buffer.
+The main difference between the first four models is the _first_ phase, as the _second_ phase in the first four models is the same: the thread is blocked on a system call while the data is copied from the kernel buffer to the user buffer.
 Asynchronous I/O, however, handles both phases and is different from the first four.

-POSIX defines these two terms as follows:
+The POSIX specification  defines these two terms as follows:

-*   a synchronous I/O operation causes the requesting process to be blocked until that I/O operation completes.
+*   a synchronous I/O operation causes the requesting thread to be blocked until that I/O operation completes.
-*   an asynchronous I/O operation does not cause the requesting process to be blocked.
+*   an asynchronous I/O operation does not cause the requesting thread to be blocked.

-Using these definitions, the first four I/O models—blocking, nonblocking, I/O multiplexing, and signal-driven I/O—are all synchronous because the actual I/O operation blocks the thread.
-Only the asynchronous I/O model matches the asynchronous I/O definition.
+Using these definitions, the first four I/O _models_ - _blocking I/O, nonblocking I/O, I/O multiplexing, signal-driven I/O_ - are all synchronous because the  I/O operation blocks the thread.
+Only the _asynchronous I/O model_ matches the asynchronous I/O definition.

 ## Java I/O APIs